 VACCINES: Anaplasmosis vaccine can reduce the death losses in a herd and decrease the severity of the clinical signs.
 Major drawbacks to the use of the vaccine are: 1) the high potential for adverse side effects or death in vaccinated calves and, 2) the inability to differentiate infected animals from vaccinated animals.
 Prior approval from the State Veterinarian's Office is required for use in North Carolina.
 Most producers have chosen not to request vaccine use.

 Control Policy As of April 1990, the North Carolina Department of Agriculture and Consumer Services has revised the procedures for control of anaplasmosis.
 The diagnosis of anaplasmosis requires that blood samples be submitted to the state diagnostic laboratory.
 Upon confirmation that a herd test is positive, the following steps will be taken:

 - Tests results are sent to the herd owner, area veterinary medical officer, and to the attending veterinarian

 - Herd owner is contacted by the veterinary medical officer

 - The veterinary medical officer will advise the herd owner of a positive test, advise of state policy and answer further questions regarding this disease.

 Herd Test The state of North Carolina can assist producers with an initial herd test.
 The herd test is intended to offer the herd owner beneficial diagnostic information for control of an anaplasmosis problem.
 To qualify for an initial herd test, the owner must sign a herd agreement.
 This agreement is intended to minimize the spread of the disease to other herds.
 Enrollment is voluntary and the herd owner must agree to the following points:

 - Provide the necessary personnel to restrain animals for testing

 - Treat all reactors or sell for immediate slaughter

-- Further testing or treatment would be conducted by a veterinary practitioner at the owner's expense
+- Testing or treatment would be conducted at the owner's expense